bmw-tech/widget_driver/widget_driver/doc/testing.md

 ### Create a driver

 To create your driver you will need a helper function.
-This is because the `Driver` needs a build context as a parameter to its constructor.
+This is because the `Driver` might need a BuildContext as a parameter to its `didUpdateBuildContext`.
 To help you with this we have created a helper function on the `WidgetTester`.

 This is how you create your `Driver`: